shahzaibkhalid/shaizei/README.md

 ### Hot Module Replacement

 Hot Module Replacement is already setup using `react-hot-loader`.
 However, if you want to turn back to normal behavior of full-blown page refresh whenever you make any change.
-You've to make some changes in the codebase:
+You've to make a small change in the codebase:

 `src/App.tsx` or `src/App.jsx`